 Key players competing in the Residential real estate market in Qatar include Al Mana Real Estate, United Development Company, Qatari Diar Real Estate Company, Ezdan Holding Group and Barwa Real Estate.

 Some of these players are using several market strategies such as mergers, acquisitions, partnerships, collaborations, capacity expansion, and product launches to enhance their market shares.
-For instances,

 In 2019, around 1,700 villas and apartments were added in Q2, bringing the total stock to 294,700 units by the end of the quarter.
 The supply of apartments encompasses 1,500 units from the delivered projects in The Lusail, Pearl, Fereej Bin Mahmoud, Fereej Abdul Aziz, Old Ghanim, Musheireb, and Al Dafna.